 It is likely that the parties have contemplated, or already begun, the process for transitioning the child to the child's school district of residence, or to some other educational entity.
-On [date redacted], [this] constitutes the end of the child's qualifying for early intervention services as of the upcoming 2018-2019 school year.
+On [redacted], the child turned [redacted] years old.
+This constitutes the end of the child's qualifying for early intervention services as of the upcoming 2018-2019 school year.
 As applicable here, "children shall be exited...from early intervention based on...(t)he child (having) reached the age of beginners and is therefore no longer eligible for early intervention services" beginning in the 2018-2019 school year, the age of beginners in any school district being no "more than 6 years, no months, before the first day of the school term of the district".
 Therefore, the order will address the status of the child's IEP in light of this impending transition in approximately [redacted] time.

-13 22 PA Code §14.157(a)(1).
+&lt;sup>12 22 PA Code §14.157(a)(1).

-14 22 PA Code §11.15.
+&lt;sup>13 22 PA Code §11.15.